cfstar188/Decidophobia.com/README.md

 <!-- TOC --><a name="-questionnaire"></a>
 ### ~ Questionnaire
 React was used to construct a questionnaire that collected user preferences.
-This included selections about how imporant product ratings, brand reputation and quick delivery time were to the user.
+This included selections about how important product ratings, brand reputation and quick delivery time were to the user.

 <!-- TOC --><a name="-http-client"></a>
 ### ~ HTTP Client